milleniumfrog/livingsdk/README.md

 ```
 ### DONTS
 - do not use record.update and record.insert, use record.sdkupdate and record.insert instead.
 - do not login for each request, even when we do that in the tests.
 When you do that your requests need 1 second more per request.
-Create a global LivingSDK instance and use her until you need to reauthenticate.
+Create a global LivingSDK instance and use it until you need to reauthenticate.

-### known Limitations:
+### Known limitations:
 - can not upload file fields